 Are your exams coming up?
 Are you drowning in textbooks and lecture notes and wondering where to begin?
 Take the FASTtrack route to study successfully for your examinations.

 FASTtrack provides the ultimate lecture notes and is a must-have for all pharmacy students wanting to study and test themselves for forthcoming exams.

-FASTtrack: Applied Pharmaceutical Practice focuses on what pharmacy students really need to know in order to pass exams providing concise, bulleted information, chapter overviews, key points, and an all-important self-assessment section which includes MCQs.
+FASTtrack: Applied Pharmaceutical Practice focuses on what you really need to know in order to pass exams.
+Concise, bulleted information, chapter overviews, key points, and an all-important self-assessment section which includes MCQs.

 Changes for the new edition include:

 - Information on revisions to the community pharmacy contract

 - Additional content on new advanced community pharmacy services

 - Updated prescription labelling information, including the use of new cautionary and warning labels